Chanka

+From Catrovirreina, the Chanka migrated to the Andahuailas valley, defeated the local Quechua chiefdoms, and developed an important urban center and a chiefdom described in colonial writings as "rich and warmongering".
+According to María Rostworowski and Gonzalez Carré, attacks by Chanka groups led to the collapse of the Wari Empire.
+The Chanka chiefdom was ruled by two chiefs, the "Uscovilca" and the "Ancovilca", and waged war against the Soras and the Incas, and were defeated during the Inca-Chanka wars.
+Following the Incaic victory over the Chanka, the Soras were also subjected to Inca rule.
+However, the colonial-era ideas of a powerful Chanka entity are often called into question by various archaeologists, historians and anthropologists.

+Society

-For some archaeologists, the Chanka society is a step backwards from the point of view of urban progression, as compared with the Wari culture.
+For some archaeologists, the Chanka society is a step backward from the point of view of urban progression, as compared with the Wari culture.
 Their settlement pattern was the most widespread of small villages (about 100 houses).
 Other scholars believe, however, that the Chankas had large populations.
-There are two types of burials: some in mausoleums, and other simply in the ground.
+There are two types of burials: some in mausoleums, and others simply in the ground.
 There are also burials in caves or rock shelters.

-They were not rivals of the Incas because they submitted peacefully to the Quechua of Cusco, losing their influence to their "older brothers," the Parkos or Hanan Chankas, because the Soras and Rucanas were valiant and clearly warriors who fought the Incas many times.
+They were not rivals of the Incas because they submitted peacefully to the Quechua of Cusco, losing their influence to their "older brothers," the Parkos or Hanan Chankas, because the Soras and Rucanas were valiant and warriors who fought the Incas many times.

 They were characterized as farmers.
 Their god was a puma deity, they painted their faces and screamed when fighting, and they carried the mummies of their grandparents on their shoulders.
 The Chankas remained cohesive and managed to develop a major regional lordship, which reached its height in the 13th century.